whitew1994WW/InterviewTask/README.md

 We'd like you to answer the following questions, using the language of your choice (Python, SQL or R)

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.
+Please provide a narrative for your answers:

+* Please review the quality of the data, and present any issues
 * Which artist in this data set lived the longest?
 * Who are the top 10 artists by the number of artworks?
 * Which artist is created the most artwork by total surface area?
 * Did any artists have artwork acquired during their lifetime?
-* Please review the quality of the data, and present any issues
 * Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.
 * Identify other potential areas of value within the dataset and how you went about describing and evaluating that use of data